 With the laser interstitial thermal therapy or LITT (Lit) attachment in place on the stereotactic frame, zero the coordinates at Bregma for the tip of the laser fiber [1-TXT].

+Talent moving laser fibre over Bregma,

-Talent zeroing the coordinates at Bregma for the laser fiber on the stereotactic frame.
-TXT: Ensure the skull is in a flat orientation.
+2.19.1a Talent zeroing the coordinates at Bregma for the laser fiber on the stereotactic frame.
+TXT: As with the previous surgery, ensure the skull is in a flat orientation.

 Next, raise the laser fiber tip slightly and move to the desired medial-lateral and anterior-posterior coordinates [1].
 Then, slowly lower the probe to the target dorsal-ventral coordinate to arrive at the target [2-TXT].

 Talent adjusting the medial-lateral and anterior-posterior coordinates on the stereotactic device.
 Talent lowering the probe to the target dorsal-ventral coordinate.
-TXT: Coordinates: 2.0 mm ML, 0.5 mm AP, -2.5 mm DV
+TXT: Coordinates: 2.0 mm ML, 0.5 mm AP, -2.0 mm DV

+(included above)

 Set the LITT treatment parameters to Mode: continuous and Power: 1 W (Watt) [1].

 Talent setting the LITT parameters to continuous mode and adjusting the power to 1 Watt with the screen/monitor visible in the frame.